walterfreeman/phy211/recitation/recitation-guidelines.md

 ---
 layout: page
 permalink: recitation-guidelines.html
+title: Recitation Guidelines
 use_math: true
 ---

+(Modified from a document written originally by Julian Georg, a previous PHY211 TA.
+See, I cite my sources too!)

 ## General
 * In order for the recitation to be useful and effective, please come to recitation prepared.